Skip to content

 Section titled “Hands-On Exercise: Cluster API with Docker (Simulation)”

-Note: The Docker provider is CAPI’s testing/development provider.
+Task: Use Cluster API with the Docker provider to simulate the bare metal workflow.
+The Docker provider is CAPI’s testing/development provider.
 It creates “machines” as Docker containers.
 The workflow is identical to bare metal — only the infrastructure layer differs.

 Terminal window